 June Bug Facts

 June Bugs get their name primarily because most often it is when their eggs start to hatch.
 It most often ranges from end of may to end of June/early July.
 June Bug larva can live from 2-4 years underground before becoming full grown adult beetles.

 June bugs are viewed as pests because they cause damage as larva, and as adults.
 There are several species that are considered “June Bugs”.
 The most common are the Japanese Beetle, Chafer Beetle, Green June Beetle, and Ten Line June beetle.

 What June bugs eat

 June bug larva tend to do damage to plant roots as well as grass.
 They like to eat roots in several plants, like trees, grass, and grains.
 The larva also really likes to eat plants you may have in your gardens like berries and potatoes, tomatoes, etc. You may have a larva problem if you are seeing several brown patches in your yard.

 The grass will often peel off very easily without much effort if you have a significant issues with June bug larva.
 An interesting way to check if you may have an issue is you can flood the affected areas with water and then the larva tends to come up to the surface.

 Adult June bugs eat the foliage on different plants and shrubs.
-They have been known to feed on well over 300 different species of plants.
 Many of these pests are very active at night and are attracted to lights.
 If you have yard lights June bugs are often found around them.

 Common June Bug treatments